MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 ## Overview of the day

 We have rendered data from our data model in a browser.
-Today we start to look at adding to our data model throught the browser.
+Today we start to look at adding to our data model through the browser.

 ----